-- If there is a 'Yes' response to 'Income from Any Source' then at least one source of income must be identified. - If a source is identified, then a 'Monthly Amount' must be entered. - If a 'Monthly Amount' is entered for any source, then a 'Total Monthly Income' amount is required - If there is a 'No' response to 'Income from Any Source' then the HMIS must automatically record all sources as 'No' and leave dollar amounts null of \$0.00.
+- If there is a "yes" response to 'Income from Any Source' then at least one source of income must be identified. - If a source is identified, then a 'Monthly Amount' must be entered. - If a 'Monthly amount' is entered for any source, then a 'Total monthly income' amount is required - If there is a "no" response to 'Income from Any Source' then the HMIS must automatically record all sources as "no" and leave dollar amounts null of \$0.00.

-To reduce data collection and reporting burden: 1) Systems are encouraged to auto-calculate total monthly income to avoid mathematical errors and reduce data collection (generate a \$0.00 for total monthly income if 'Income from Any Source' = 'No'); and 2) If a client report receiving income, an HMIS may be designed such that projects only need to directly enter 'Yes' for the income source the client receives and have the HMIS automatically generate a 'No' response for the other income sources.
+To reduce data collection and reporting burden: 1) Systems are encouraged to auto-calculate total monthly income to avoid mathematical errors and reduce data collection (generate a \$0.00 for total monthly income if 'Income from Any Source' = "no"); and 2) If a client report receiving income, an HMIS may be designed such that projects only need to directly enter "yes" for the income source the client receives and have the HMIS automatically generate a "no" response for the other income sources.

-The HMIS may facilitate data accuracy by automatically changing a 'No' in 'Income from Any Source' to a 'Yes' if source(s) and dollar amount(s) are indicated.
+The HMIS may facilitate data accuracy by automatically changing a "no" in 'Income from Any Source' to a "yes" if source(s) and dollar amount(s) are indicated.
 Updates are required for persons aging into adulthood.
+A user must be able to create or edit the 'Income and Sources' record at project start as well as enter an update as of the participant's 18th birthday.